bremor/bonaire_myclimate/README.md

 ### Hardware
 You must have the Bonaire Wifi Module installed and connected to your Wifi.

-## Current Functionality as of v0.3
+## Functionality as of v0.3
 - Control target temperature.
 - Control system on/off.
 - Control zones.
 - Control type (heat/cool/fan)
 - Control mode (econ/thermo/boost)
+- Service to individual zones on or off

 ## Coming soon...
 - Control fan speed